Driving down the highway, swaths of yellow came into view. Was it sunflowers? Mustard seed? No, these were the canola oil fields of Edmonton, Alberta.

 - Breakfast at Pip.
 Do not skip the French toast!

 - Morning shopping and mural hunting in Old Strathcona.

-- Lunch at Situation Brewery with a little beer tasting on the side
+- Lunch at Situation Brewery with a little beer tasting on the side.

-- Take the High Level Bridge Streetcar to Downtown
+- Take the High Level Bridge Streetcar to Downtown.

-- Explore the Edmonton museums
+- Explore the Edmonton museums.

-- Pre-dinner cocktails at Clementine
+- Pre-dinner cocktails at Clementine.

-- Dinner at Uccellino for robust, yet light, Italian fair
+- Dinner at Uccellino for robust yet light Italian fair

-- Sunset at the Muttart Conservatory, take a stroll along the river or in paddle around Elk Island to end the day
+- Sunset at the Muttart Conservatory; take a stroll along the river or in paddle around Elk Island to end the day.

 Things to do in Edmonton

 There is no shortage of things to do in Edmonton.
-In fact, if you get bored, you really never left your hotel room.
-This northern capital city in Alberta, Canada has plenty of provincial politics, local artists, big-city quality food and festivals that shouldn’t be overlooked.
+In fact, if you get bored, you’ve clearly never left your hotel room.
+This northern capital city in Alberta, Canada, offers plenty of provincial politics, local artists, big-city-quality food and festivals that shouldn’t be overlooked.

-Edmonton City Centre and Beyond
+Tour Edmonton City Centre and Beyond

-Explore the river in Edmonton
+Explore the River in Edmonton

-In the summer months, you can paddle around, hang out at Accidental Beach, and ride along the bike paths.
+In the summer months, you can paddle around, hang out at Accidental Beach and ride along the bike paths.
 Or you can simply enjoy a leisurely float.
 You just have to know how and where to do it.

 Take a sunset paddle

 For those looking to see the sunset over the city, you can hop in a Voyageur Canoe with Haskin Canoe to paddle from Laurier Park to Capilano Park.
-Tours run about two to three hours and start around 6pm depending on the month.
+Tours run about two to three hours and start around 6 p.m., depending on the month.

 You can also enjoy the sunset at Elk Island National Park.
 Experience the quiet lake waters with the full moon overhead and more stars than any city girl could count.
-Listen for loons and the splash of a beaver.
+Listen for loon calls and the splash of a beaver.

 - Check for open hours BEFORE you go to the beach.
 It may not be open.